A Variable can be considered a customizable property control added to your components to customize the look and feel of your component’s instance.

 Configuring a Variable

-From the Variables overview, you can even configure how a Variable should behave in the properties panel.
+From the Variables overview, you can configure how a Variable should behave and display in the properties panel.

-Depending on the type of Variable (e.g. Text, Number, Color) Framer provides the freedom to configure your property control.
+Depending on the type of Variable (e.g. String, Number, Color) Framer provides the freedom to configure your property control.

-Some examples of configurations you may encounter are:
+Some other examples of configurations you may encounter are:

 - Variable Name